 A plain talking, no frills human experience coach who has made his home in Kent.
 He has transformed the lives of people from all walks of life from Executives thwarted by stress and a lack of fulfilment to young boys bullied at school.
 His guidance and coaching is bold and honest to ensure that his clients identify and take ownership of their challenges so that they may be faced head-on.

-Simon Lee has spent nearly four decades studying, and more importantly practicing, the art of philosophy and Eastern Warrior personal development.
+Simon Lee has spent nearly over 3 decades studying, and more importantly practicing, the art of philosophy and Eastern Warrior personal development.

 His life experiences as a child were difficult and challenging and made him start his personal development quest at the tender age of 7 years old.
 Living in a very volatile family environment, he could easily have adopted the behaviour of the abusing adults around him.
 However, even as a young boy he just knew this was wrong; they had a profound effect upon him and later became part of the driving force behind Simon’s quest for inner peace and understanding.